Information Architecture and Forensic Data Analysis

 This research project is a collaboration with Astral Consulting and is investigating how explainable AI can improve Enterprise Information Architectures to establish a more forensic approach to the discovery, sharing, and use of vital business information.
 It commenced in March 2022 with the recruitment of PhD Researcher Lufan Zhang at Swinburne University of Technology.

 About the Project

+The focus of this specific PhD project is Information Architecture and Forensic Data Analysis.
 How can we improve information architectures to support more effective data discovery and the responsible sharing of data?
 What methodologies can best support the effective exchange of information inherent in enterprise information architecture?

-Sharing mission critical, trusted data between organisations is a significant business challenge.
-This project will tackle the challenge by investigating how organisations can leverage human & AI/ML approaches to improve the forensic discovery and analysis of organisational data across multiple and complex information architectures.
-Working with partner Astral Consulting, the benefits of this research will include improved resilience through improved data curation and discovery with a focus beyond search, towards provenance, trust, custody, traceability and the governance of information.
+Sharing trusted, mission-critical data between organisations is a significant business challenge.
+This PhD research project is a collaboration with industry partner Astral Consulting and will tackle that challenge by investigating how organisations can leverage human & AI/ML approaches to improve the forensic discovery and analysis of organisational data across multiple and complex information architectures.
+Expected benefits of this research include improved resilience through improved data curation and discovery with a focus beyond search, moving towards provenance, trust, custody, traceability and the governance of information.

 This project commenced in March 2022 with the recruitment of PhD researcher Lufan Zhang who is based at Swinburne University of Technology.
 Lufan will have the opportunity to work with the leading information management team at Astral, and collaborate and participate in industry-led projects, conducting engaged research and advancing information systems at the edge.
 The supervisory team is led by Chief Investigator Dr Paul Scifleet, Associate Professor Amir Aryani, and partner Investigator Marie Felsbourg from Astral Consulting.
 This research project will: